Technologicat/mcpyrate/README.md

 ### Distinguish how the macro is called

-A macro can be called in three different ways.
+A macro can be called in four different ways.
 The way a macro is called is recorded in the `syntax` named parameter (one of `'block'`, `'expr'`, `'decorator'`, or `'name'`), so you can distinguish the syntax used in the source code and provide different implementations for each one.
 In other words, the macro interface acts as the dispatcher.

 ### Get the source of an AST